Number: 148 / Family: Platystictidae / Genus: Protosticta

 The male

-It is instantly recognisable for its extremely long and slim abdomen - how can they fly with wings s short?
+It is instantly recognisable for its extremely long and slim abdomen - how can they fly with wings so short?
 It eyes are more of a jade colour too, whereas other similar species they are more of a blue colour.
 Since then, I have also spotted a male in Tak province and managed to get improved photos.

-The female
+The Female

 In the hand